YanaSn0/Tampermonkey/README.md

 #  Remove all YT subs.

-Removes ~75 subs every 30 minutes.
+Removes ~75 subs with 2 to 4 second delay every 30 minutes.

-Increase "before reload delay" to take longer.

 Install Easy YouTube Unsubscribe for Firefox.